xmos/lib_random/doc/rst/lib_random.rst

 after some time has elapsed.
 These bits are notionally true random.
 The bit rate is limited by a constant ``RANDOM_RO_MIN_TIME_FOR_ONE_BIT``.
 The default value is a safe value that should produce random bits in most circumstances.
-You cna lower it in order to generate more random bits per second at a risk of introducing correlation.
+You can lower it in order to generate more random bits per second at a risk of introducing correlation.

 .. doxygenfunction:: random_ro_init